ketwong/weddingplanner/README.md

 ## Choose a potential date range for the wedding and begin researching venues that are available during that time period.

+- Potential date:
-- Potential date: 3rd September 2024 / 27th September 2024
+    - 3rd September 2024 / 27th September 2024

+- Radius from from:
+    - 20 miles

 ## Narrow down venue options based on location, capacity, and cost.